 For many small businesses accounting is the dreaded annual chore of determining the taxman’s bite.
 And until the accountant finishes (and we adjust the results to better suit our tastes and budgets), the outcome is more suspenseful than a John Grisham adventure.

 Income tax might be the most required of accounting’s uses, but it is by no means the most important.
 Accounting is supposed to serve four parties—management, ownership, creditors, and the tax collector—and they belong in that order.
 Only when the first does its job will the other three be happy.

-Accounting is management’s map.
+Retail accounting is management’s map.
 Would we drive a whole year before we look where we’re going?
 Yogi was right: “If we don’t know where we’re going, we might end up someplace else.”

 Month and year-end statements are only summaries of activity and trends we should be tracking continuously throughout the month and year.

 Business activity should be posted as it happens.
 Ideally no entry, audit, or correction needs to wait for month-end.